ibm-cloud-docs/schematics/deprecation-tf.md

 # Terraform version support and deprecation lifecycle
 {: #deprecate-tf-version}

-{{site.data.keyword.bpshort}} service supports `Terraform_v1.5.7`.
+{{site.data.keyword.bpshort}} service supports `Terraform_v1.4.6`, `Terraform_v1.5.7` `Terraform_v1.6.6`. `Terraform_v1.5.7` is maintained as default version till the 4th July 2024.
+From 5th July 2024 `Terraform_v1.6.6` is set as default version.

+The `Terraform_v1.4.6` is deprecated, but the creation and execution of workspace by using this version is still allowed.
+For more information, see [Deprecation schedule](/docs/schematics?topic=schematics-deprecate-tf-version#deprecate-timeline).
+{: note}

 It is advisable to always upgrade to the current Terraform release supported by {{site.data.keyword.bpshort}}.
 For compliance and security considerations, remain on a Terraform release with HashiCorp Configuration Language (HCL) provided maintenance and security fixes.
 For more information about Terraform fix support, {{site.data.keyword.bpshort}} end of marketing dates for Terraform releases, and end of support, see the [deprecation schedule](/docs/schematics?topic=schematics-deprecate-tf-version#deprecate-timeline).

-The `Terraform_v1.4.6` is deprecated, but the creation and execution of workspace by using this version is still allowed.
-For more information, see [Deprecation schedule](/docs/schematics?topic=schematics-deprecate-tf-version#deprecate-timeline).
-{: note}

 For more information about updating Terraform release, see [Upgrading the Terraform workspace version](/docs/schematics?topic=schematics-migrating-terraform-version#migrate-steps12).
 Terraform v1.0 was a major release for Terraform, marking the transition to a stable `1.x` release.
 HCL made [compatibility promises for the 1.x releases](https://developer.hashicorp.com/terraform/language/v1-compatibility-promises), for the core Terraform features and function.
 No changes needed to HCL templates to upgrade through the 1.x releases.
 {: shortdesc}